Mfarah42/SupportDesk/Notes.md

 ### API & Backend Authentication

-- Server File Structure
+#### Server File Structure

 - Have an API that has a couple endpoints

   - One to register a user, Hash their password and put them in the database
   - Second, send back a JSON web token to the front end
   - We'll have a login route to send an email password validate against the DB
     - If it validates send back JSON web token

 - npm init, have package.json in root folder

   - Change package.json start
     - `"start": "node backend/server.js"`

 - git init

   - create a `.gitignore` file
   - add in `node_modules` and `.env `

 - Installations
   - `npm i express dotenv mongoose colors bcryptjs`
   - Install Dev dependencies
     - ` npm i -D nodemon`
     - Add in server script
     ```
       "scripts": {
         "start": "node backend/server.js",
         "server": "nodemon backend/server.js"
       },
     ```

+#### Express Server Setup